ZarnackGroup/racoon_clip/docs/examples.rst

 ..
 Note::

   The eCLIP examples do not need the specification of a barcode_fasta and adapter_file.
-The barcodes in eCLIP are positioned at the read 1 (eCLIP is paired-end usually), but racoon only uses the read 2, which contains the crosslink site.
-For the adapters, the default adapters from racoon can be used for this example.
+The barcodes in eCLIP are positioned at the read 1 (eCLIP is paired-end usually), but racoon_clip only uses the read 2, which contains the crosslink site.
+For the adapters, the default adapters from racoon_clip can be used for this example.

 Selecting optional steps
 ------------------------